gmednick/DeepenAnalytics/content/authors/Gabe/_index.md

   link:
 superuser: true
 title: Gabriel Mednick, PhD
 ---

 I have expertise as a biochemist but I am most passionate about bioinformatics and data science!
 What started out as an effort to expand my scientific toolbox turned into a love affair with programming and predictive modeling that has transformed my skill set and professional pursuits.
 I enjoy drawing insight from data and solving new challenges.
+Please visit my [blog](https://www.gabemednick.com/) for more details.

 When I have time outside of coding and family, I enjoy the ocean, beaches and trails around Santa Cruz.